When Angkor Wat Was Built

 Angkor Wat wasn't merely a grandiose architectural project; it served as a powerful symbol of religious devotion and royal authority.
 Dedicated to the Hindu god Vishnu, the temple's design reflects a complex interplay of religious beliefs and political strategies.
 By constructing such a magnificent temple, Suryavarman II not only demonstrated his piety but also solidified his power and legitimacy as the ruler of the Khmer Empire.

 The temple's immense size and elaborate design served as a powerful statement of the empire's wealth, resources, and organizational capacity.
-The sheer scale of the project necessitated a highly organized workforce, sophisticated logistics, and a centralized administration capable of mobilizing vast resources over an extended period.
+Worth adding: the sheer scale of the project necessitated a highly organized workforce, sophisticated logistics, and a centralized administration capable of mobilizing vast resources over an extended period.
 The construction of Angkor Wat, therefore, wasn't solely an act of faith but also a strategic undertaking with significant political implications.

 Deciphering the Inscriptions: Clues from the Temple's Stones